-Xiaodong Zou is a full professor and chair of the Inorganic and Structural Chemistry Unit and deputy head of the Department of Materials and Environmental Chemistry, Stockholm University.
+Xiaodong Zou is a full professor and chair of the Inorganic and Structural Chemistry Unit at the Department of Materials and Environmental Chemistry, Stockholm University.

 She received her Bachelor of Science in Physics 1984 at Peking University and Master of Science in Metal Physics 1986 at Beijing University of Technology, under the supervision of Prof. K.H.
 Kuo.
 In 1987 she moved to Sweden to pursue her Ph.D. studies and received her PhD in structural chemistry at Stockholm University in 1995.
 She carried out her postdoctoral research at Lund University, working with the Tage Erlander Professor David R. Veblen from John Hopkins University, USA.
 She joined the faculty at Stockholm University in 1996 and became professor 2005.